Peccary: Domestication

-Peccaries bear a superficial resemblance to pigs and are in the same suborder Suina as swine, and have been present in South America since prehistoric times.
+Peccaries bear a familial resemblance to true pigs due to their common ancestry, and are in the same suborder as swine (Suina).
+They have been present in South America since prehistoric times.
 The earliest scientific description of peccaries in the New World is in Brazil in 1547 and referred to them as "wild pigs".

-It has been documented that peccaries were tamed, penned, and raised for food and ritual purposes in the Yucatan, Panama, the southern Caribbean, and Colombia at the time of the Conquest.
+It has been documented that peccaries were tamed, penned, and raised for food and ritual purposes in the Yucatán, Panama, the southern Caribbean, and Colombia at the time of the Conquest.
 Archaeological remains of peccaries have been found in Mesoamerica from the Preclassic (or Formative) period up until immediately before Spanish contact.
 Specifically, peccary remains have been found at Early Formative Olmec civilization sites.

 The peccary is not readily suitable for modern captive breeding, lacking suitable characteristics for intensive or semi-intensive systems.
 Peccaries require a higher age before they are able to give birth (parturition) and have a tendency towards infanticide.